 Japan’s Constitution was drawn up by the U.S. occupation forces in the immediate aftermath of World War Two.
 Under Article 9, Paragraph 1, Japan famously renounces war and the threat or use of force as a means of settling international disputes.
 The problem lies with Paragraph 2 of Article 9, which states that “land, sea, and air forces…will never be maintained.”
 This goes against reality.
 In its Self-Defense Forces, Japan already has an army, a navy, and an air force, and the Constitution should be revised to reflect that fact.
 We propose reforming the constitution to reflect reality.

 After the 2011 disaster at Fukushima Daiichi Nuclear Power Station, public opinion in Japan became vehemently anti-nuclear.
 But with no energy resources of its own, Japan is one of the world’s biggest importers of oil, coal, and gas.
 In a world roiled by climate change, Japan should be minimizing its use of fossil fuels by promoting the use of renewable energy (wind, solar, and geothermal) and nuclear power.
 We propose re-opening Japan’s nuclear power reactors (within an effective regulatory environment) as a low-carbon energy source.

 When we first published these ideas, they were all way too controversial for politicians to touch.
 Old people, for example, will never vote for anyone who proposes to raise the state-pension age or reduce health subsidies.

 But as soon as these taboo ideas were put in the public domain, people moved past their first emotional response and started thinking calmly and logically.
-Over time they became part of the mainstream conversation—or even public policy.
+Over time, they became part of the mainstream conversation—even public policy.